 Please contact us if you have any concerns prior to your trip.

 What happens if the weather is bad for my trip?

 If you are coming for a half day or full day trip and the weather gets bad then we can reschedule.
 Please let us know if you are concerned about the weather.

 If you are on a multi day trip, we will adjust our route to paddle in sheltered areas.
 Paddling in the rain can be a wonderful experience when dressed correctly.
-If we encounter a serious rainstorm or very strong winds and it is unsuitable to be on the water, we will go hiking and tidal pooling, stay in camp and drink warm beverages, play cards, or read a favourite books.
+If we encounter a serious rainstorm or very strong winds and it is unsuitable to be on the water, we will go hiking and tidal pooling, stay in camp and drink warm beverages, play cards, or read a favourite book.
 Your guides will make sure that everyone is comfortable and happy, regardless of the weather we may encounter.

 If you find it necessary to cancel your tour, please let us know as soon as possible.

 - 60 days or more prior to the trip departure date: Full amount is refunded less a $150 administration fee (per person).